How do you feel about Joe Biden's decision to end his reelection bid? What readers told us

 — Erica Palmer

 “I think his timing was strategic!
 President Biden waited until after the Republican VP was chosen and the convention ended.
-He has been an incredible public servant for decades and will retire soon.
+He has been an incredible public servant for decades.
 I am happy about his decision.”

 — Judith Ann